Focus That Pays: Guard 20 Hours Weekly and Hit $50K Months for $35K–$50K Operators

 Changes:

-Killed 4 of 6 standing meetings (only kept Monday planning + Friday review)
+Killed 4 of 6 standing meetings and only kept Monday planning plus Friday review.

-“Can this be a Loom?” became the default before booking any meeting
+Asked “Can this be a Loom?” before booking any meeting, using quick screen-recorded videos instead of live calls when possible.

 Timeline: